SaadMuhammad/ML-Ops_project/README.md

 ## Screen Recording
-The Recording and details can be viewed here [link to Udacity Project 2 Recording]: https://youtu.be/Ajm_u9C-blc
+The Recording and details can be viewed here [link to Udacity Project 2 Recording].

+[link to Udacity Project 2 Recording]: https://youtu.be/Ajm_u9C-blc